AyushiTiwari2802/Student-Result-Management-System/README.md

 # Academic Record-Keeping Application

-Welcome to the Student Result Management System (SRMS) project!
+Welcome to the Academic Record-Keeping Application!
 This application allows you to manage student information and results using a graphical user interface.

 ## Features